 There are many causes for “sediment” in water.
 Although sediment (those particles which can settle out in a jar of water) is often described as looking like dirt, soil or sand, sometimes it is caused by dissolved metals, such as iron, that precipitate out of solution.
-Its important to properly identify the cause in order to choose the right filter or system.
+It is important to properly identify the cause in order to choose the right filter or system.

 In private well water, often what appears to be sand, is actually particulate material from various sources.